 2. Generate Strong, Unique Passwords for Each Website

 Your passwords should be strong—fairly long and not a dictionary word—so they are hard to break.
 And they should be unique so that if your password for one site is compromised, your other sites won’t be vulnerable.
-Privacy Australia explains the importance of using a strong, unique password for every site you visit:

 Whenever you create a new account, RoboForm can generate a strong, unique password for you.
 Unlike other password managers, you won’t find a button right there on the website, or even in the RoboForm app.
 Instead, press the RoboForm browser extension’s button.